richmahn/en_tn/job/24/intro.md

 #### Structure and formatting ####

-The ULB indents the lines of this chapter because it is a poem.
+The ULB sets the lines of this chapter further to the right on the page than the rest of the text because it is a poem.
 This chapter is Job's response to Eliphaz.
 It is a continuation of the previous chapter.

 #### Special concepts in this chapter ####